The Minor in Energy Engineering

 Committee to Oversee Energy Engineering Minor

-The committee ensures that any course added to the above lists contains a significant amount of energy topics and that the entire program be cohesive.
+The committee ensures that any course added to the above lists contains a significant amount of energy topics and that the entire program is cohesive.